Every so often I come across a lens that just gets me totally hooked and obsessed with photography.

 Getting Used To F1.8

 The Nikon Z lenses are my first fairly fast lenses with good autofocus, aside from my Fujifilm 56mm f1.2, and also I had a Sony 50mm f1.8 which had pretty terrible CA and chunky AF so I never used it much, although it had insane micro-contrast.
-Actually never mind, I had a Nikon 50mm f1.8D for years too that I never used much.
+Actually, never mind, I had a Nikon 50mm f1.8D for years too that I never used much.
 Just ignore this whole sentence.

 Moving on.

-So anyway, what I meant to say was, my first fast AF lens that I loved and used a lot was the Fujifilm 56mm f1.2 which would give you a look similar to f1.8 because of the APS-C crop factor.
-The other Fujinon f1.4 lenses do not have as shallow of depth as the full-frame f1.8 lenses, so they produce an image a little bit more like f2.1 full frame.
+So anyway, what I meant to say was, that my first fast AF lens that I loved and used a lot was the Fujifilm 56mm f1.2 which would give you a look similar to f1.8 because of the APS-C crop factor.
+The other Fujinon f1.4 lenses do not have as shallow of depth as the full-frame f1.8 lenses, so they produce an image a little bit more like f2.1 on full frame.

 - My favorite ultra-fast APS-C Manual lens right now is the Kamaln 50mm f1 II.